 It is through this common framework that the relationship manager, as the single point of contact to the customer, will have complete confidence in the data he is visualizing and could get quicker clarifications in case something was odd.

-Finally, some strict security rules need to be put in place to avoid the reputational cost of data leakage or potential conflict of interest between the relationship managers and other investment activities inside the bank.
+Finally, some strict security rules need to be put in place to avoid the negative impact and cost of data leakage or potential conflict of interest between the relationship managers and other investment activities inside the bank.
 However, smarter governance should be coordinated to incentivize a faster deployment in production.

 Get the guidebook to executing with AI amid stricter data privacy regulations.